kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 ## 2. Causes

-The origin of the problems (in definition and application) can probably best be located 18 years ago (as of 2024) with Ken Norton in his essay "[How to hire a product manager](https://www.bringthedonuts.com/essays/productmanager.html)":
+The origin can best be located 18 years ago (as of 2024) with Ken Norton in his essay "[How to hire a product manager](https://www.bringthedonuts.com/essays/productmanager.html)":

 > **Remember friend, nobody asked you to show up**